breadbored/SMOOnlineServer-rust/README.md

 ## What it looks like currently

+### v0.0.1-0.0.2

 Running the server and connecting via the [Super Mario Online Mod](https://github.com/CraftyBoss/SuperMarioOdysseyOnline) on Nintendo Switch currently creates a character with your name and it follows you around with a small delay.
 This is a result of the TCP Sockets currently echoing back the data it receives until the command handler and client/server are finished.

 https://user-images.githubusercontent.com/5916026/190936853-84890ec2-5fd9-4d5d-bb1c-e7f3a255476b.mp4

+### v0.0.3

+Server is currently parsing packets correctly, they are just not fully implemented.
+Init packets are not working, so you must restart the server after players connect.